shaneosullivan/ReactNativeExampleBrowserExtension/README.md

 ## Instructions for iOS (work in progress)
 1. Create a React Native app, e.g.
   `react-native init MyReactNativeExampleBrowserExtension`
-  This should create a folder called MyReactNativeExampleBrowserExtension in
+  This should create a folder called MyReactNativeExampleBrowserExtension.
 2. Open the iOS app in XCode, using the file `MyReactNativeExampleBrowserExtension/ios/MyReactNativeExampleBrowserExtension.xcodeproj`

 ### Creating the Extension